Andrew Yang 2020 presidential campaign: Electoral reform

 Yang supported the implementation of what he called "democracy dollars", wherein voting age citizens would have received a $100 "use it or lose it" democracy voucher each year to give to candidates.
 The policy aimed to counteract corporate donations resulting from political lobbying and the decision of Citizens United v.
 FEC.
-According to Yang, democracy dollars would have drowned out money from organizations like the National Rifle Association by a factor of eight to one.
+According to Yang, democracy dollars would have drowned out money from organizations like the National Rifle Association of America by a factor of eight to one.

 Yang was a proponent of ranked-choice voting, supporting New York City's implementation of the practice and expressing a desire for it to be "the norm" nationwide.
 On April 3, 2019, Yang came out in favor of lowering the national voting age to 16.
 While other candidates expressed openness towards the idea, Yang was the first to make it an official part of his platform.

 Equal Citizens gave Yang's democracy reform policies an "A+" rating, which is the highest possible ranking.